afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/publications.md

----
-title: Publications
+# Publications
-excerpt: >-
 This page represents an unofficial list of papers related to or using GridLAB-D™
-deprecated: false
-hidden: false
-metadata:
-  robots: index
----

 The U.S. Department of Energy Office (DOE) of Scientific and Technical Information (OSTI) hosts a database of DOE research and publications.
 All publications related to GridLAB-D™ can be found **[here](https://www.osti.gov/search/semantic:GridLAB-D)**. **NOTE**: external page navigation.

 ## Best References by Subject